resabut/LongReadDeNovoAssembly_BINP29/README.md

 ```
     --   Found 117521 reads.
     --   Found 1103859512 bases (91.22 times coverage).
-From here we see that the coverage was over 90x
+From here we see that the coverage was over 90x.

-From the Results/02_yeast/asm.report file
+Further, from the Results/02_yeast/asm.report file

     [UNITIGGING/CONTIGS]
     -- Found, in version 1, after unitig construction: